Straight Razor Shaving Guide: Get the Closest, Smoothest Shave in 2025.

 • Half hollow grind: Thicker, a slightly wedged design (only offered by a few straight razor manufacturers)

-• Flat or straight grind:Commonly called a “wedge” type ground straight razor attributed to rigidity and torsion-resistance.
-You will often find this grind on narrow straight razors to allow very precise shaving.
+• Flat or straight grind: Commonly called a “wedge” type ground straight razor attributed to rigidity and torsion-resistance.
+You often find this grind on narrow straight razors to allow precise shaving.

 Start with a fine edge full hollow grind.
 Eventually, you’ll find that grind is a personal choice.
 Things like the coarseness of your hair and your preferred shaving technique can have an effect.
 You might try an even thinner blade like an extra hollow or singing hollow once you get the hand of wet shaving with a straight edge razor.
-Part of the appeal of this hobby is trying different blade and getting to know the feel and look of a particular grind.
+Part of the appeal of this hobby is trying different blades and getting to know the feel and look of a particular grind.

 Stainless Steel Straight Razor Blade vs. Carbon Steel Straight Razor 101